Sienna Spiro: Career

-In 2021, she began posting videos of herself singing on the social media app TikTok.
+In 2021, at age 16, Spiro began posting videos of herself singing on the social media app TikTok.
 After numerous viral videos, of both covers and original music, Spiro amassed a following.
-She released her debut single, "Need Me", on 24 May 2024, which performed well on Spotify.
+She released her debut single, "Need Me", on 24 May 2024.

 Spiro's second single, "Maybe", was released in August 2024.
-The song peaked at number 75 on the Official Singles Chart.
+The song peaked at No. 45 on the Official Singles Chart.
 Later that month, she performed at All Points East festival at Victoria Park, London.
 Her third single, "Taxi Driver", was released in October 2024.
 It was followed by "Back to Blonde", her fourth single, in November 2024.
 After the release, she was billed a "musician to watch" for 2025 by Dazed.
 In January 2025, she released the song "Butterfly Effect".
 Alongside its release, she announced the release of her debut extended play (EP), Sink Now, Swim Later.
 It was released on 21 February 2025 and includes all of her previous singles, alongside three new songs.

+In May 2025, Spiro released the song "Dream Police".
+It was followed by "You Stole the Show" in July, as well as her first tour across the United Kingdom in September.
+In October, Spiro released the track "Die on This Hill".
+It became a breakthrough track for Spiro, reaching number 9 on the UK singles chart and sold over 4 million copies worldwide.
+Following its release, she signed a global publishing agreement with Sony Music Publishing.
+She was also nominated for the Critics' Choice accolade at the 2026 Brit Awards.
+On 8 May 2026, she performed "Nature Boy" as part of the celebrations at the Royal Albert Hall for the conservationist and broadcaster David Attenborough's 100th birthday.
+In July, she released her debut studio album, Visitor.